Colégio Militar

-Colégio Militar (Portuguese for "Military College") is a military secondary school in Lisbon, Portugal.
+The Colégio Militar (Portuguese for "Military College") is a military secondary school in Lisbon, Portugal.
 It was founded by Marechal António Teixeira Rebello in 1803.

 History

 Its initial location was S. Julião da Barra Fort, in Oeiras.
-It moved the first time to a former hospital-convent in Luz in 1814 - during its first years it moved two more times before finally resettling in Luz in 1859.
+It moved the first time to a former hospital-convent in Luz in 1814 – during its first years it moved two more times before finally resettling in Luz in 1859.

 Initially intended to shelter the sons of military officers stationed abroad to fight the French armies and turn them into army officers, it endured through the French Invasions until the present.
 It is the oldest educational institution of Portugal after the Universidade de Coimbra and the most decorated military institution in Portugal.

 Colégio Militar has been through many regime changes, revolutions, and wars, providing a military education for thousands of youngsters who join at the age of ten and finish just before entering university or military academies.
 It is quite distinctive in its educational method, in which the elder students are ranked and put in command of the younger, perpetuating many rich and ancient traditions that keep a tight bond in the student corps (that often lasts throughout their lives).